NimboCloud/GlobalAzureBootcamp/README.md

 -  2 powershell script files:
 -                            MainScript.ps1 is the execution script for creating resource group.
 -                            AddWebSite.ps1 is DSC file to add IIS role and website binaries

+Steps to open the code:

+1) Download the code as zip file to local folder
+2) Open the "DeploymentScript.sln" file in Visual Studio and the entire project should open up with all the code files